 \subsection{Which quantisation scheme shall be used to quantise~\eqref{equ:to-be-encoded-vector-of-coefficients}?}

-Intuitively, the higher the precision used to represent such coefficients, the higher the data rate that will be required to exchange such information, but also the better the performance of the overall control scheme will likely be.
-Moreover, given a specific number of bits that shall be used to encode vectors as in~\eqref{equ:to-be-encoded-vector-of-coefficients}, one may also think to optimise the associated quantisation scheme -- with the intuition that the better the quantiser, again the better the closed loop performance.
+Intuitively, the higher the precision used to represent such coefficients, the higher the data rate that will be required to exchange such information, but also the better the performance of the overall control scheme.
+Moreover, given a specific number of bits that shall be used to encode vectors as in~\eqref{equ:to-be-encoded-vector-of-coefficients}, one may also think to optimise the associated quantisation scheme, intuiting that the better the quantiser, the better the closed-loop performance.

-This would though mean collecting statistics about the empirical distributions of such coefficients, and these distributions may depend on the specific type of mission / formation that the agents may be asked to follow.
-For the sake of offering results that are as general as possible, we thus choose to go for uniform quantisation; in other words, we will ladder on alphabets denoted by \(\mathbb{X}_{i,f}\) and indicating the set of signed fixed-point numbers with \(i\) bits for the integer part, and \(f\) bits for the fraction part.
-To give an example, \(\mathbb{X}_{3,4}\) is defined by the ``strings to scalars'' look up tables
+However, this would require collecting statistics about the empirical distributions of such coefficients, and these distributions may depend on the mission (formation to maintain and path to follow, for instance).
+For the sake of offering results that are as general as possible, we opt for a uniform quantisation scheme.
+In other words, we will utilise an alphabet defined by \(\mathbb{X}_{i,f}\) for our data.
+Here, \(\mathbb{X}_{i,f}\) denotes the set of signed fixed-point numbers with \(i\) bits for the integer part, and \(f\) bits for the fraction part.
+To give an example, \(\mathbb{X}_{3,4}\) is defined by the ``strings to scalars'' look-up tables

 so that \texttt{010 0011} in \(\mathbb{X}_{3,4}\) encodes \(2 + 3/16 = 2.1875\).